Mukhsin Mukhamadiev: Club

-Born in Dushanbe, Mukhamadiev played club football for Pomir Dushanbe, Pakhtakor, Lokomotiv Moscow, Ankaragücü, Spartak Moscow, Lokomotiv Nizhny Novgorod, Austria Wien, Torpedo Moscow, Shinnik Yaroslavl, Buxoro, Dinamo Samarqand, Arsenal Tula and Vityaz Podolsk.
+Born in Dushanbe, Mukhamadiev played club football as a striker for Pomir Dushanbe, Pakhtakor, Lokomotiv Moscow, Ankaragücü, Spartak Moscow, Lokomotiv Nizhny Novgorod, Austria Wien, Torpedo Moscow, Shinnik Yaroslavl, Buxoro, Dinamo Samarqand, Arsenal Tula and Vityaz Podolsk.

 International

 Mukhamadiev represented both Tajikistan and Russia at international level.

 Managerial

 After retiring from playing at Vityaz Podolsk in 2002, Mukhamadiev was appointed as one of the club coaches in 2003, before being appointed manager in 2006.
 Mukhamadiev managed Vityaz Podolski until 2008 before joining Rubin Kazan as sporting director until 2012.
 In July 2013, Mukhamadiev was appointed as manager of the Tajikistan national team, managing them for two-years before resigning on 16 July 2015.
 After leaving his post with Tajikistan, Mukhamadiev was part of Bakhtiyar Bayseitov's coaching staff at Ordabasy for the first half of the 2016 season.

 On 31 October 2016, Mukhamadiev was appointed as manager of FC Istiklol for the 2017 season.
 On 18 September 2017, Mukhamadiev led Istiklol to their sixth Tajik League title with a 5–0 victory over Panjshir.

 After being knocked out of the 2018 AFC Cup at the group stage, manager Mukhamadiev resigned as manager of FC Istiklol six-days later on 22 May 2018, with Alisher Tukhtaev being appointed as acting head coach.

 On 9 June 2019, Mukhamadiev was appointed as manager of Uzbekistan Super League club FK Buxoro.